zenml-io/zenml/docs/book/how-to/configure-python-environments/README.md

 The ZenML server environment is a FastAPI application managing pipelines and metadata.
 It includes the ZenML Dashboard and is accessed when you [deploy ZenML](https://github.com/zenml-io/zenml/blob/feature/gro-1047-docs/docs/deploying-zenml/zenml-self-hosted/README.md).
 To manage dependencies, install them during [ZenML deployment](https://github.com/zenml-io/zenml/blob/feature/gro-1047-docs/docs/deploying-zenml/zenml-self-hosted/README.md), but only if you have custom integrations, as most are built-in.

+See also [here](./configure-the-server-environment.md) for more on [configuring the server environment](./configure-the-server-environment.md).

 ## Execution Environments

 When running locally, there is no real concept of a `execution` environment as the client, server, and execution environment are all the same.
 However, when running a pipeline remotely, ZenML needs to transfer your code and environment over to the remote [orchestrator](https://github.com/zenml-io/zenml/blob/feature/gro-1047-docs/docs/stacks-and-components/component-guide/orchestrators/README.md).
 In order to achieve this, ZenML builds docker images known as `execution environments`.